 Can I use Ready!
 Set!
 Food! with formula?

-Ready, Set, Food!
-Is designed to mix easily with both formula and breast milk.
+Ready.
+Set.
+Food! is designed to mix easily with both formula and breast milk.
 Formula contains a variety of additives and nutrients that prepare your baby for development.
-However, only early allergen introduction has been proven to help prevent up to 80% of food allergies.

-Ready, Set, Food! gently introduces the 3 most common food allergens, peanut, egg and milk, to your baby.
-With Ready, Set, Food! added to formula you can reduce your baby's likelihood of food allergy and related complications by up to 80%!
+Ready.
+Set.
+Food! gently introduces the most common food allergens, including peanut, egg and milk, to your baby.
+With Ready.
+Set.
+Food! added to formula you can safely and easily introduce food allergens to your baby.